djalbat/the-occam-user-manual/understanding-grammars.md

 operatorPattern = "⊧|is|for|omits|contains|undefined";
 ```

-Note that we would have augmented the `operatorPattern` regular expression pattern with the implication character earlier.
+Note that the `operatorPattern` regular expression pattern would have been augmented with the implication character earlier.

 And here are the abridged BNF rules: